Rafess/final-challenge-naval-battle/README.md

  - Each player places 10 ships on the board
  - During the game, only the player's current situation is shown on the screen
  - The game uses the following capition:
-  - N to represent the ship placed
+   - "N" to represent the ship placed
    - "*" to represent a precise shot
    - "-" to represent a shot into water
  - At the end, the winner is indicated and both the boards are printed on the screen.